vlesierse/vlesierse.github.io/_posts/2016-04-16-publish-to-docker-with-dotnet-cli.md

 ```

 ## .NET CLI Tools
-The .NET CLI is a great tool this allow developers to build, run, package, restore, test and publish their applications.
+The .NET CLI is a great tool which allows developers to build, run, package, restore, test and publish their applications.
 However the extensibility model makes it even more awesome.
 When you create an application which starts with `dotnet-` that the .NET CLI will use this application as command.
 For example, `dotnet-mycommand` is translated as `dotnet mycommand`.

 > Did your know that all the dotnet commands are standalone applications?
 There is a `dotnet-build`, `dotnet-run`, etc next to the `dotnet` executable.